ionic-team/capacitor/site/docs-md/basics/configuring-your-app.md

     "webContentsDebuggingEnabled": true
   },
   "ios": {
+    // Background color of Capacitor WebView for iOS only "backgroundColor": "#ffffffff",
     // Configure the Swift version to be used for Cordova plugins.
     // Default is 4.0
     "cordovaSwiftVersion": "3.0",